-"Smoking" is not allowed in any part of our premises including the playgrounds and entrances.
+"Smoking" is not allowed in any part of the premises, including the vicinity of the playgrounds and entrances.
 It is also our policy to ensure that this legislation is fully applied and also includes our vehicles and therefore "Smoking" is not allowed.
 In the event of a person smoking in the workplace areas, disciplinary action will be taken.